COURSE STRUCTURE AND CONTENT

 - Reference lists - again these are written in accordance with the journal requirements.
 Some prefer the Harvard style of referencing, others have variations on this.

 It is important to spell check scientific and technical writing.
-If you use a computer to edit documents you should be aware that your spell-checker programme will not recognise all scientific terms.
+If you use a computer to edit documents, you should be aware that your spell-checker programme will not recognise all scientific terms.
 In fact, it may not recognise too many of them depending on how specialised the paper is.
 You may need to consult a dictionary e.g. medical dictionary for medical documents, psychology dictionary for psychological papers, and so forth.
 Editors will ordinarily do the final check if the writing is being offered for publication.
 If it is written as a university thesis or other academic project, then you'll need to check it yourself or have a colleague read over it for you.

-You can start the course at any time.
+- You can start at any time to suit you.

 STUDENT TESTIMONIALS - WHAT DO OUR STUDENTS SAY ABOUT STUDYING WITH ACS?